muhammedazhar/MSc-DataScience/COMP1804-AML/Coursework/Docs/coursework.md

 | last_editor_gender | The gender of the latest person to edit the text.                                           |
 | category           | The category into which the text should be classified.                                      |
 | text_clarity       | The clarity level of the text.
 Very few data points are labelled at first.                 |

-I know you can't analyze the entire dataset and create a model for it.
-Therefore, I request that you provide the code or instructions one by one and wait.
-I will then provide you with the output I collect from my screen so you can validate your findings and follow along.
-If you understand it then start with the first input for me and wait.

-Dataset file path = C:\\Users\\muhammedazhar\\Developer\\MSc-DataScience\\COMP1804-AML\\Coursework\\cleaned_dataset.csv
-~/Developer/MSc-DataScience/COMP1804-AML/Coursework/cleaned_dataset.csv

-OPENAI_API_KEY=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
-# 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

-I want to build an ML model to predict the clarity of a given paragraph.
-I have it's lexicon counts, difficult words, has entity (whether the text contains a reference to a product (yes/no), an organisation (yes/no), or a person (yes/no).), and category.
-I also have a dataset which contains 109 data points already labelled its text clarity.